Kimserey/BlogArchive/20161019_dp_dpi_px_android.md

 If we were to construct elements using pixels, the elements will appear smaller on high density devices - because many pixels are available per inch - and larger on low density devices - because not a lot of pixels are available per inch.

-But if we had to cater for that in the code of the Android app, it would be a nightmare so that's where __DP__ - density-independent pixel - came from.
+If we had to cater for that in the code of the Android app, it would be a nightmare so that's where __DP__ - density-independent pixel - came from.

 ## 3. DP - density-independent pixels